Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_tool_details.md

 **[-i, -\-cache-id \<ID\>]:** Unique identifier for cache \<1 to 16384\>.

 **[-d, -\-core-device \<DEVICE\>]:** Location of the HDD storage/core device.
-You must use the complete device path in the /dev directory, for example /dev/sdb.
+You must use the complete device path in the */dev/disk/by-id directory*, for example /dev/disk/by-id/wwn-0x50014ee004276c68.

 **Optional Parameters:**